-We are providing $350 million to community pharmacies to employ on-site pharmacists in residential aged care homes.
+We are providing funding to community pharmacies to employ on-site pharmacists in residential aged care homes.

 Our vision is to make aged care at home and in residence a safe place, where people have the quality of life they deserve.

 This grant provided funding for aged care service providers in regional, rural and remote areas to help improve infrastructure.
 Grants of up to $500,000 per aged care service were available.
 This grant is now closed for applications.
 Find out the common reasons why applications were not successful.